paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 **Which hostnames were affected?**

-In a [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1910322) post, DigiCert shared a list of 86k serial numbers for certificates that were affected and needed to be revoked.
-The list didn’t include hostnames, so it wasn’t easy to see which domains would be affected from the files alone.
+In a [bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1910322) post, DigiCert shared a list of 86k serial numbers for certificates that were impacted and needed to be revoked.
+The list did not include hostnames, so it wasn’t easy to see which domains would be affected from the files alone.
 The [HTTP Archive](https://httparchive.org/) contains details for every certificate it encounters, so I was able write some queries to correlate the list of serial numbers with certificate used across 16 million websites. <i>If you are interested in the queries used to do this analysis, you'll find them at the end of this post.</i>

-I found 13,823 of the certificate serial numbers on publicly available web pages from last month's HTTP Archive crawl.
-Many of these were first party resources, but a few hundred belonged to popular third parties.
-Overall I found that 1,241,943 websites would have been impacted by this revocation in some way, meaning they either made a first or third party request for a resource that used at least one of the affected certificates!
+In my analysis, I found 13,823 of the certificate serial numbers on publicly available web pages during last month's HTTP Archive crawl.
+Many of these were first party resources, but a few hundred hostnames belonged to popular third parties.
+Overall I found that <b>1,241,943 websites would have been impacted by this revocation in some way</b>, meaning they either made a first or third party request for a resource that used at least one of the affected certificates!
 Here’s a list of some of the more popular domains that were affected.
-The list contains an apex domain, the number of sites requesting resources from it, and the number of subdomains domains that contained certificates needing to be revoked.
+The list contains an apex domain, the number of sites requesting resources from it, and the number of impacted subdomains (containing certificates needing to be revoked).

 <table>
   <tr>